 Coniferous tree species are prevailing in Lithuania.
-Pine and spruce stands amount to 56% of forests, whereas among deciduous species birch stands are prevailing.
+Pine and spruce stands amount to more than a half of forests, whereas among deciduous species birch stands are prevailing.
 The highest volume of timber is recorded in pine, spruce and birch stands, and the highest annual increment is noted in aspen and black alder stands.